gcleroux/nixos-config/README.md

 ## Feature Wishlist

-- [ ] Restructure the repo in modules for composable configs per host
+- [x] Restructure the repo in modules for composable configs per host
-- [ ] Create separate hosts inside repo
+- [x] Create separate hosts inside repo
+- [ ] Manage home-manager as NixOS module
 - [ ] Deploying NixOS with deploy-rs
 - [ ] Use nixos-generators for ISO and VM builds